NATIONAL CHERRIES JUBILEE DAY

 HOW TO OBSERVE #CherriesJubileeDay

 Find a restaurant near you that serves cherries jubilee.
 As part of the celebration, order dessert first.
 Or, try making it yourself.
 Try this delicious Cherries Jubilee recipe.
+At the same time, be sure to share a photo of your masterpiece!

 Don’t forget to use #CherriesJubileeDay to post on social media.